Florida Building Contractor License

 - Energy Efficient Building Construction in Florida

-Publication by the University of Florida which covers all aspects of energy efficient construction in Florida.
+This publication by the University of Florida covers all aspects of energy-efficient construction in Florida.

 - Florida Statutes Chapter 455

 Business and Professional Regulation: General Provisions) contains regulation directly impacting the licensing process of contractors in the State of Florida.